 One issue where Mubarak attempted to keep Egypt on the Arab side of the street was regarding the Palestinians.
 Egypt was the primary international advocate for the Palestinians, since Mubarak could speak with all Palestinian factions, conduct diplomatic activity in Israel itself, and enjoyed excellent relations with Washington.
 This position often put Mubarak in the unenviable position of trying to speak for the Palestinians while also appeasing allies in Washington, all while being forced to maintain diplomatic contact with the Israelis yet not appearing weak in the eyes of other Arabs.
 In the end, Mubarak created the image of a dictator in the pocket of Western interests.
 His foreign policy agenda, even on the Palestinian issuem placed him much more in the Western sphere than the Arab sphere.
 To put his relationships in perspective, it is useful to remember that Egypt has aided Israel for years in maintaining a land and sea embargo of Gaza.
 With the revolution within Egypt, Mubarak's policies have been demonized.
 However, while changes are likely, they are unlikely to be drastic.
 Egypt cannot give up the appearance of a responsible and moderate world citizen.

 The big question is how do the recent changes affect Foreign relations and the simulation?
 They have had significant effects.
 However, they do not change everything.
 Egypt is still viewed as a moderate Muslim nation.
 Now Egypt's foreign policy will be held up to the scrutiny of the public.
-Should politicians champion an unpopular strategy they can be held accountable at the ballot box.
+Should politicians champion an unpopular strategy, they can be held accountable at the ballot box.
 In the short term, there are several changes that can be expected.
 Egypt's former dictatorship had close ties to Israel.
-These ties were artificial, as they were very unpopular amongst Egpytians.
-One can expect to see a cooling of relations between Israel and Egypt.
-A reduction in trade between Israel and Egypt and a full opening of the borders between Gaza and Egypt are likely scenarios.
-However, war is very unlikely.
-Egypt would like to maintain U.S. support, even if in a limited form.
-It is also important to realize that Egypt is moving forward into a new Middle East in which it is answerable to its people and has many more opportunities.
+These ties were artificial, as they were very unpopular among Egyptians.
+However, as the current Sisi government is very closely linked to the military, it is very likely this relationship will continue.
+Sisi feels threatened by Islamists.
+The idea of Hamas becoming powerful is one that directly threatens him.
+He views Hamas much like a contagion, something to be bottled up and locked in Gaza.
+This said he must be seen to be working for Palestinian interests.
+This means that he has a very strong interest in promoting the secular Palestinian authority, and strengthening its role in negotiations with Israel.

 Britain: Britain and Egypt maintain good cultural relations, especially since the Egyptians respect British schools and love watching British soccer.
 For their part, the British are a major investor in Egyptian companies and continue to appreciate the value of the Suez Canal as a channel for Gulf oil being routed towards Europe.